Why you should attend this masterclass

 This masterclass will have a lot of impact on my clinical practice as I’ve learned so much about cystectomy.
 Additionally, I was able to identify my own knowledge gaps in MIBC and know where I need to improve to provide better treatment and care to my patients.

-Please click here to review presentations of the masterclass (2021 edition).
+Please click here to review recordings of all virtual Masterclasses.